Gbouna/mmwave_data_collector/README.md

    sudo chmod 666 /dev/ttyACM1
    ```

-10. Then, go to the launch folder in ros1_driver and run the following command to collect data:
+10. Then, go to the launch folder in ros1_driver and when in this directory, run the following command to collect data:
     ```
     roslaunch ti_mmwave_rospkg 1843_multi_3d_0.launch
     ```